 Surgical removal of the affected thyroid gland(s) or radioactive iodine treatment which destroys the tumour while leaving the thyroid gland intact.

-Exocrine pancreatic insufficiency is treated by feeding pancreatic enzyme extract which are obtained from cow or pig pancreases.
+Exocrine pancreatic insufficiency is treated by feeding pancreatic enzyme extract which is obtained from cow or pig pancreases.
 These help your cat to digest food.
 Switching to a low-fat, high fibre diet may also be necessary.

 Dietary changes such as a highly digestible, low-fat diet, as well as corticosteroids and antibiotics where necessary.

 High-calorie diet and free access to food.
 Once she has delivered and weaned her kittens, her appetite should subside.

 Surgery to remove insulin-producing tumours along part of the pancreas if necessary.